 Camrese is a combined oral contraceptive pill (OCP, birth control medication, birth control pills).
-Camrese prevents pregnancy by preventing the release of an egg (ovulation), and thickening the cervical mucus, blocking sperm from getting into the uterus and getting to the egg.
+Camrese works to prevent pregnancy by preventing the release of an egg (ovulation), and thickening the cervical mucus, blocking sperm from getting into the uterus and getting to the egg.
 Camrese is also prescribed to: treat acne, reduce the risk of ovarian cysts (as in polycystic ovarian syndrome [PCOS]), treat painful or heavy periods and more.
 Read More

 Camrese birth control comes on a 84 tables of Levonorgestrel 1 mg (progesterone) and Ethinyl Estradiol 30 mcg (estrogen), and 7 tablets of 10mg of Ethinyl Estradiol (estrogen).

 The risks are very low, but some women have experienced side effects when taking Camrese.